adityaathalye/usermanager-first-principles/README.md

 I hope the combined effect is a gradual lead in, into the professional Clojurian's world of web programming.
 If nothing else, it exists to scratch one's own itch...
 I like barebones explanations and love going down "wait, but why?" rabbit holes and tangents.

 ## Reading notes

 - My variant uses only a small fraction of those dependencies; bare essentials like adapters for Jetty, SQLite, and HTML rendering.
 Also some ring middleware that handles HTML form data.
 Everything else is hand-rolled code using only the Clojure standard library.
 If anything is unclear or in error, please feel free to open an issue (but please don't change the structure of the code).

 - **Follow the project commit history**.
 I have crafted it to help the reader observe the piece-by-piece "making-of", starting from the first commit.
 The first commit begins with the basic premise set up in my blog post.
 It adds on from there.

+- Warning to web professionals: Shortcuts taken in parts of the code will annoy you (like [using GET to delete](https://github.com/adityaathalye/usermanager-first-principles/commit/200b378146d4d6fdad4218bf950a61ac20c35b86)).
+This is deliberate.
+We learn better by going from worse models to better models.
+The idea here is to set up intuitions for the "why"s of the Clojure web stack.
+One trusts learners to pick up the "right" ways to do things from the sum total of their studies, experiments, colleagues, and mentors.

-- *The resulting app is NOT fit for production deployment.* Expose it to the Public Internet only on a throwaway server instance, if at all.
+- *The resulting app is NOT fit for production deployment.* So, expose the app to the Public Internet only on a throwaway server instance, if at all.

 ## Library, API, and Software Design Choices